 A built-in loop antenna provides standard broadcast reception from local stations.
-The loop acts as a plate antenna on the short wave bands.
+The loop is shorted to act as a plate antenna on the short wave positions.
 The use of an outside FM antenna of the folded di-pole type is necessary for FM reception.
 Connect a 300 ohm line between the FM antenna and terminals A1 and A2 on the receiver.
-The external FM antenna will provide improved standard broadcast and shortwave reception.
+The external FM antenna will provide improved standard broadcast and short wave reception.
 A secure ground should be made to a ground rod or cold water pipe.

-CONTROLS: Left to right (looking at front)
+CONTROLS:

+(Bottom to Top-looking at front of cabinet.)

+(Left to Right-looking at front of chassis.)

-- 1. Tone Switch.
+1. Tone Switch.

-- 2. On-Off Switch and Volume Control.
+2. On-Off Switch and Volume Control.

-- 3. Tuning Control.
+- Tuning Control.

-- 4. Wave Range and Phonograph Switch.
+Wave Range and Phonograph Switch.

-PHONOGRAPH CONNECTIONS:
+PHONOGRAPH: